-Miranda Lambert's MuttNation Foundation, a nonprofit organization started in 2009 by the country music superstar and her mom Bev Lambert, recently gifted a total of $160,000 to one animal shelter in all 50 states.
+Miranda Lambert's MuttNation Foundation is a nonprofit organization started in 2009 by the country music superstar and her mom Bev Lambert.

 Per its website, the mission of MuttNation Foundation "is to promote and facilitate the adoption of shelter pets, encourage spay & neuter for all pets and educate the public about the importance and beneficial impact of these actions.
 Our objectives are accomplished through numerous initiatives which include: high profile adoption events, fundraising events, a national pet transport network, and providing financial support to carefully vetted shelters across the United States.
 MuttNation is also committed to providing monetary, hands on and transport assistance during times of emergency and disaster."